In Virginia, simple assault is a misdemeanor crime.

 Under the Virginia penal law, assault and battery are not the same things even though the court punishes them under the same code section.

-Assault is a threat, intending to cause harm, that put the victim in reasonable fear of offensive touching, injure, or danger.
+Assault is a threat intending to cause harm that puts the victim in reasonable fear of offensive touching, injure, or danger.

-For an offense to be an assault, the victim must fear that the harm is coming immediately as opposed to some time later.
-This is commonly charged as Simple Assault.
+For an offense to be an assault, the victim must fear that the harm is coming immediately instead of some time later.
+Therefore, this offense is commonly charged as Simple Assault.

-On the other hand, the Virginia law defines battery as simple touching, whether willfully or in anger.
-This includes touching the victims by objects in motion, such as whips or even the defendant’s dog.
+On the other hand, Virginia law defines battery as simple touching, whether willfully or in anger.
+Battery includes touching the victims by objects in motion, such as whips or the defendant’s dog.

-Battery offense is different from assault in that battery involves physical contact, but assault doesn’t require actual touching to be an offense.
+Battery offense is different from assault in that battery involves physical contact, but assault doesn’t require actual touching.

 However, accidental, non-reckless touching is not a battery.
-This view makes accident contact a defense to this charge.
+Therefore, this view makes accident contact a defense to this charge.

-Apart from accidental contact, a battery charge might have the following as defense strategy:
+Apart from accidental contact, a battery charge might have the following as a defense strategy:

-A victim’s word, regardless of how insulting, does not justify battery without the alleged victim touching you first.
+Regardless of how insulting a victim’s word does not justify battery without the alleged victim touching you first.

 What’s more, a police officer might mistakenly refer to Battery as Simple Assault when drafting paperwork.
-While this might be incorrect, assault and battery are both codified and outlawed in the same code section and are punishable in the same way in the state of Virginia.
+While this might be incorrect, assault and battery are both codified and outlawed in the same code section and are punishable in the same way in Virginia.

 Assault and Battery Penalties in Virginia